lepaezb/swe4s-group5-project/README.md

 2. **Approach**:
    - **Dataset**: Label dataset of iPSC images categorized by health (contamination and differentiation) status.
    - Publically availible data was used for training from: (Mamaeva et al 2022)
+   - This data is in the repository directory entitled `model_data`
+      - All data files are 256 x 255 png images and can be used for testing modules.

    - **Preprocessing**: Standardize image sizes, normalize pixel values, and augment dataset to avoid overfitting.
 Image inputs currently accepted are 256 x 256 pixel png images.
    - The image preprocessing steps have been tested with this model: